netervati/collected-thoughts/RUBY-MAGIC.md

 ## Ruby Magic
 After working with **Ruby** for more than a year now, I can definitely say that it is deceptively easy to use.
-Perhaps it is due to its syntax written in descriptive English which may seem more readable to non-programmers as opposed to C-like languages.
+Perhaps it is due to its semantics written in descriptive English which may seem more readable to non-programmers as opposed to C-like languages.
 However, once we dive deeper, there are certain patterns and implementations that seem too much _"magic"_ compared to how most code are written.
 Whether this magic leads to better written code or not, I will be documenting them here for future reference.

 ### Using `.tap`